 It is, after all, much cheaper to retain an existing customer than to find a new one.

 Do what you do so well that your customers will want to see it again, and bring their friends – Walt Disney

 About Pathfinder Solutions

-Pathfinder Solutions advisory team members have each owned or managed businesses, or are investors themselves, we know first-hand the challenges you face in your world.
+Pathfinder Solutions advisory team members have either owned or managed businesses, or are investors themselves, so we know first-hand the challenges you face in your world.

 Sure we’re Accountants, but the best solutions in business come from focusing on more than just the numbers.
 Our real-world business experience delivers just that.